Making the Impossible Possible

 How Does Comparative Negligence Affect My Motorcycle Claim?

 Maryland follows a contributory negligence rule, which can drastically impact a motorcycle accident claim.
 Under this rule, if a rider is found to be slightly at fault for the accident, it could bar them from recovering any compensation.
 This is stricter than the comparative negligence standard used in other states, where fault can be distributed and partial compensation awarded.
 The contributory negligence rule underscores the importance of thorough legal and factual analysis of each claim to avoid unfair blame for the injured party.
-It is crucial to work with attorneys capable of meticulously demonstrating the absence of rider negligence to secure rightful compensation.
+It is crucial to work with attorneys capable of meticulously demonstrating the absence of rider negligence to seek rightful compensation.

 What Are Common Mistakes to Avoid When Filing a Motorcycle Accident Claim?

 When filing a motorcycle accident claim, several common mistakes can hinder the process or lead to unfavorable outcomes.
 Failing to seek immediate medical attention is a significant error, as it can impact the documentation of injuries and their severity.
 Similarly, neglecting to gather evidence or witness statements at the scene can weaken the claim.
 Another critical mistake is providing recorded statements to insurance companies without legal consultation, as these can be used to undermine the claim.
 Furthermore, delaying the claim filing can jeopardize its viability due to the statute of limitations.
-Working with proficient attorneys ensures these pitfalls are avoided and that the claim process proceeds smoothly, safeguarding your rights to compensation.
+Working with proficient attorneys helps ensure these pitfalls are avoided and that the claim process proceeds smoothly, safeguarding your rights to compensation.

 Hear From Our Satisfied Clients